inveniosoftware/invenio/docs/architecture/system-overview.rst

 This ensures strict separation of components that talk among themselves over API and permits rapid development of independent components by independent teams.

-Invenio compontents, named *modules*, can be roughly split in three categories:
+Invenio components, named *modules*, can be roughly split in three categories:

 1. **base modules** provide interfaces to the Flask ecosystem, the Database, and other system tools and technologies that the Invenio ecosystem uses.
 Example: